-DBS and HOT penetration rates are estimated by DBS to be approximately 65% of households in Israel.
-DBS believes that its chances of penetrating an additional material segment are not high because most of the remaining households are not potential DBS and HOT customers.
+The penetration rates of DBS and HOT are estimated by DBS to be approximately 62% of households in Israel.
+DBS believes that its chances of penetrating an additional material segment are not high for the reason that most of the remaining households are not potential customers for DBS and HOT, and the available alternative services to their services.
 To the best of DBS's knowledge, there has not been material change in the over number of subscribers of DBS and HOT in recent years, mainly due to the strengthening of alternative products, however over the past year there has been a moderate increase in DBS's share of this market.
-An increase in the number of subscribers may be accomplished mainly by recruiting subscribers from the competition and recruiting new subscribers due to the natural growth of households in Israel.
-The broadcasting sector is characterized by fierce competition between HOT and DBS, which requires the investment of substantial resources to retain existing subscribers and recruit new ones.
+An increase in the number of subscribers may be accomplished mainly by recruiting subscribers from the competition and recruiting new subscribers following the natural growth in the number of households.
+The broadcasting sector is characterized by fierce competition between HOT and DBS, which requires an investment of substantial resources to retain existing subscribers and recruit new ones.